Detecting and Filtering Unsafe Training Data via Data Attribution with Denoised Representation: Experiments: Gender Bias Mitigation

 \subsection{Problem Setup}

 Prior research~\citep{an-etal-2024-large} has shown that LLMs can exhibit gender biases, particularly in contexts such as hiring decisions.
 To explore this issue, we present a scenario where training data contains inherent gender biases.
 We use the Bias in Bios dataset~\citep{10.1145/3287560.3287572}, which comprises textual biographies associated with professional occupations, with gender as the sensitive attribute.
 From the training split, we sampled a subset of $10,000$ biography-occupation pairs ($\mathcal{D}_{\text{benign}}$) and injected it with 150 biased biography-occupation pairs ($\mathcal{D}_{\text{unsafe}}$) to form the training set ($\mathcal{D}_{\text{train}}$).
 For the target set, we generated gender-biased model responses for 50 occupation prediction prompts ($\mathcal{D}_{\text{target}}$).
 Additional details of the experiment are provided in Appendix \ref{appendix:gender_bias}.
-Since model responses in this scenario are relatively simple, we do not use externally identified unsafe training data as we did in jailbreaking setups.